... Skip to main content

 Sexual assault is defined as an assault of a sexual nature that violates the sexual integrity of the complainant.

-To secure a conviction for sexual assault, the prosecutor must demonstrate three elements:
+To secure a conviction for sexual assault, the prosecutor must prove three elements:

 • The accused intentionally touched the complainant.